KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 [<b>Link to customcc.cpp file</b>](https://github.com/jl777/komodo/blob/dev/src/cc/customcc.cpp)

-The key takeaway to understand is that the entrypoints to Antara's CryptoConditions technology is broken down into a few functions and tables.
+The key takeaway is that the entrypoints to Antara's CryptoConditions technology is broken down into a few functions and tables.
 Once the developer grasps the nature of working with these entrypoints, building Antara modules becomes a simple exercise in the common aspects of software development.

 Komodo already offers many SDK functions, tutorials, and best practices to simplify the learning curve and development process, and we continue to develop more of these sources of assistance.